 Where to Find Great Items in Huntsville

 If you want to find some awesome basket goodies that won’t be like everyone else’s, why not shop local?
-We love to find cool trinkets at the gift shops at the Huntsville Botanical Garden, Burritt On the Mountain, and the Space & Rocket Center!
-We also love the fun things for kids at Schoolcraft in Huntsville.
+We love to find cool trinkets at the gift shops at the Huntsville Botanical Garden, Harrison Brothers Hardware, Burritt On the Mountain, Lowe Mill, Earlyworks Museum, Huntsville Museum of Art, The Toy Place Downtown, and the Space & Rocket Center!
+You’ll find unique items there to stuff your basket.

 If there is less candy in the house, you are also less likely to steal some of the candy while your child naps, win-win.
 This year think about adding more non-candy treats to your Easter Egg Hunt!